obah2008/Active-directory-project/README.md

 #### Deploying the Splunk Server
 For the splunk Server we'll be using Ubuntu 22.04 and a Ds1 instance
 - Resource group: AD-lab
-- Virtual machine name: Splunk server
+- Virtual machine name: Splunk-server
 - Region: South Africa
 - Image: Ubuntu 22.04
-- Size: DS1
+- Size: DS1v2
-- Inboud traffic: Allowed inboud traffic from SSH
+- Inboud traffic: Allow inboud traffic from SSH(port 22)
 - Virtual Network: AD-Vnet

+Since all of the virtual machines are assigned to the same virtual network they can communicate with each other.
+The next step is to take note of the private address of each VM

+With all the VMs up and running we can now RDP into our Domain controller and Agent, and send pings to test connectivity